• Skip to primary navigation

 November 13, 2010 By Alice

-Of course, prominently featured are Cesare Lombroso and Alexandre Lacassagne!
-These two pillars and their schools of thought have shaped forensic science.
+Of course, prominently featured are Cesare Lombroso and Alexandre Lacassagne.
+These two pillars and their schools of thought shaped forensic sciences.

-The main story in the book is the case of Joseph Vacher, a man who was both a psychopath and a schizophrenic.
+The main story in the book is the case of Joseph Vacher, a man who was a schizophrenic psychopath.
 The psychopath in him killed many people.
-The schizophrenic in him made people believe that he was mentally disturbed after his engagement to marriage was broken.
+The schizophrenic in him made people believe that he was mentally disturbed.
+He claimed this had its source in his failed relationships.

-This book describes in detail how autopsies were done in the late 1890s…without gloves…without refrigeration…decomposition…and of course, it tells about the scraping of the bones to measure their exact sizes.
+This book describes in detail how autopsies were done in the late 1890s so get ready to read about autopsies without gloves, little sanitation, no refrigeration, and yes, Starr describes the scraping of the bones to measure their exact sizes.

 This book held my interest from the start and not just because it hints at a serial killer at work.
 The case of Vacher is fascinating but the early days of CSI are a real treat for criminologists.